HamzaTheBest/javaScript/README.md

-# javaScript
+# javaScript with html and css from scratch 2021
-Created with CodeSandbox
+and i hope you like it